KawaiiFiveO/SIP-Pi/README.md

 10. `make sipcall` if you need the standalone phone software as well
 11. If the mentioned output options are not needed, just execute `make all` in SIP-Pi folder in Terminal instead

-12. configure `sipserv.cfg` to your needs (see example configuration)
+12. Configure `sipserv.cfg` to your needs (see example configuration)
-13. test drive using`sudo ./sipserv --config-file sipserv.cfg`
+13. Test drive using`sudo ./sipserv --config-file sipserv.cfg`
-14. this is not(yet) a "real" service, so include `./sipserv-ctrl.sh start` command into your favourite autostart.
+14. This is not(yet) a "real" service, so include `./sipserv-ctrl.sh start` command into your favourite autostart.
-15. stop the SIP service using `sipserv-ctrl.sh stop`
+15. Stop the SIP service using `sipserv-ctrl.sh stop`
-16. install lame `sudo apt-get install lame` for the MP3 compression of recordings (mail.sh)
+16. Install lame `sudo apt-get install lame` for the MP3 compression of recordings (mail.sh)

 ## sipserv

 Pickup a call, have a welcome message played or read.
 Do some actions by pressing (DTMF) keys on your phone.
-Get 4-bit DTMF key value through GPIO if wished.
+Send 4-bit DTMF key value through GPIO if wished.
 This service uses a generic approach.
 All actions are configurable via config file.
 One special usage is the special ability to record the caller while playing the intro.
 Please contact your lawyer, if this is legal in your country.
-With the sample configuration you can have a blacklist and only the special (=blacklisted) calls answered.
+You can have a whitelist (numbers.txt) and only the special (whitelisted) calls answered.

 ### Usage:   (if GPIO output needed, has to run as root)